Lease End

 New York's sales tax on vehicle leases is one of the more complex setups in the country, so let's break it down.

-When you decide to buy out the lease, you owe sales tax again — this time on the residual value (the buyout price).
-The state and local combined rate varies by county and can range from 4% in some upstate areas to 8.875% in New York City.
-On a vehicle with a $31,449 average retail book value, that means anywhere from about $1,258 to $2,791 in sales tax at buyout — a big swing depending on where you live.
+When you decide to buy out the lease, you owe sales tax again, this time on the residual value, which is the buyout price itself.
+The combined state and local rate varies by county and runs from 4% in some upstate areas to 8.875% in New York City.
+On our $26,188 average New York buyout price, that's roughly $1,048 to $2,324 in sales tax, a meaningful swing depending on which side of the county line you're on.

 Here's the key nuance: you already paid sales tax on the lease portion of the vehicle's value (the depreciation).
 At buyout, you're paying tax on the residual portion.
 So you're not technically being double-taxed on the same dollars, but it can feel that way when you see the total.